STATUS: Project is complete. Final report under review.

 - Interpret the scoring tool results to evaluate the effectiveness of their public involvement events and programs.

-The project will also develop resources for use by additional state DOTs and their partners to implement the toolkit.
+The project also developed resources for use by additional state DOTs and their partners.